lamlamnt/MARL_CTP/README.md

-**Things currently in progress:**
-<br>-Right now, I haven't included the goal as part of the state.
-It's treated right now as part of the environment.
-I will include the goal as part of the state like we discussed (expanded adjacency matrix form) soon.
-<br>-I am doing [1,0,-1] corresponding to [Blocked, Not Blocked,Unknown].
-When updating the belief, I am checking each element instead of adding them up, which would have been easier with Unknown = 0. -> Will consider changing this in the future for multi-agent.
-Speed is not an issue rn, so this is not a big issue rn.
-<br>-Inside the step function, when the agent reaches the goal, I calculated the observation, belief state, and env state for the goal, then reset the environment, and then returned the starting env state and belief.
-If we need to speed things up, remove the calculation of observation and belief state, which are not used.

-**Python/code management in progress:**
-<br>-Pycache keeps being uploaded despite .gitignore.
-<br>-Make the project into a package and removing sys.path.append("..").
-<br>-Fix the warnings when running pytest and main_training

 **Note:**
 <br>-Ignore the "Discarded_Code" folder.
-<br>-Files edited in JYM (minor changes): deep_rl_rollout.py, dqn.py, dqn_per.py, per_rollout.py
-<br>-DDQN a combination of JYM and JAX-RL (Hamish)
+<br>-Logs folder is chaotic right now and not up to date.
+Most of my results are on the server.
+<br>-DQN taken from JYM with modifications and additions
-<br>-PPO taken from PureJAXRL with modifications
+<br>-PPO taken from PureJAXRL with modifications and additions

-**Current progress status: (Nov 12th)**
-<br>-I implemented DQN with uniform sampling, DQN with prioritized sampling, and DDQN with prioritized sampling.
-For 5-node graphs and simple 10-node graphs, all of them were able to learn reasonable policies with DQN with prioritized sampling being the best.
-However, for more complicated 10-node graphs, it's struggling to learn (either choose to take the expensive edge or get stuck near the origin without progressing towards the goal)
-<br>-I am in the progress of implementing PPO.

 **Instructions for setting up**
 <br>1.
-Get JaxMARL.
 Use JaxMARL's Dockerfile to set up a Docker container.
-<br>2. pip install pytest-print jax-tqdm==0.2.2 networkx pandas openpyxl dm-haiku.
+<br>2. pip install pytest-print jax-tqdm==0.2.2 networkx pandas openpyxl dm-haiku wandb.